Lexington Hotel (New York City): Public rooms

 Unlike in older hotels, the Lexington's ground level originally had retail space instead of meeting areas.
 The basement of the hotel initially contained a dining room known as the Silver Grill, which opened in 1932 and was converted into the Hawaiian Room in 1937.
 Jac Lessman redesigned the Hawaiian Room with a wall mural painted by Carl Koeck, a blue ceiling, and palm-tree decorations.
 According to The Wall Street Journal, the restaurant was described as having the "best Polynesian cuisine east of the Pacific".
-By 2012, the hotel had three restaurants: a Latin-American cafe named Taina Café, a gourmet Chinese restaurant named S. Dynasty, and Raffles.
+By 2012, the hotel had three restaurants: a Latin-American cafe named Taina Café, a gourmet Chinese restaurant named S. Dynasty, and a casual eatery called Raffles.
 The lobby contained a reception desk with an illuminated clock behind it.

 The modern design of the Lexington's public rooms dates to a 2016 renovation by architectural firm dash design, which converted the S. Dynasty space into a 5000 ft2 meeting space.
 The ground level contains a pair of Art Deco-style meeting rooms known as the Speakeasy and the Interlude, which can collectively fit 120 people.
 The rooms are designed with neutral colors and purple hues, as well as artwork by Mao Kudo and Rose Dickson.
 The spaces are accessed from a pre-function space called the Swing Room, which adjoins a small niche for meetings.
 The hotel also contains a two-story lobby with furnishings and art from the early 20th century, as well as a bar called the Mixing Room.